YES, WE SAID “ON CAMPUS”

 Social Emotional Learning helps develop the skills needed to understand and manage emotions, develop positive relationships, and gain skills necessary for being successful in the community.
 With learning skills such as self-advocacy and social skills this not only supports our students but empowers them.

-New Way Academy utilizes a schoolwide Positive Behavioral Interventions and Supports (PBIS) system.
+New Way Academy utilizes a schoolwide Positive Behavioral Interventions and Supports (PBIS) system to promote SEL.
 Other programs such as Six Seconds, Superflex and Second Step are also incorporated into the curriculum.